bugzilla/bugzilla/docs/en/rst/installing/upgrading.rst

 Upgrading
 #########

-You can upgrade Bugzilla from any version to any later version in one go - there is no need to pass through intermediate versions unless you are changing the method by which you obtain the code along the way.
+You can upgrade Bugzilla from any version to any later version in one go—there is no need to pass through intermediate versions.

 .. warning:: Upgrading is a one-way process.
 You cannot "downgrade" an upgraded Bugzilla.
 If you wish to revert to the old Bugzilla